 - Lay the rear wheel sprocket side down and the front wheel brake side up

 - Remove the valve core and loosen the rim locks

 - Stand the wheel up and use the flat side of a tire iron to push the rim locks down, breaking them loose from the tire bead

 - Lay the wheel down again and stand on the tire sidewalls with your feet pushing to break the beads loose from the rim.
 5. Sometimes a little soapy water at the tire/rim junction helps loosen the beads

 - With the brake side of the wheel up, use the spooned end of your tire irons and insert them (2) between the bead and rim.
-I suggest inserting them on one side of the valve stem or other.
+We suggest inserting them on one side of the valve stem or other.
 Lever one at a time, working your way around the tire in small increments

 - If your wheel has rim locks, remove them before beginning removal of the second bead

 - Remove the second bead by inserting a tire iron under the bead of the brake side of the wheel, then lever the tire bead over the rim and push it off

 - Clean the bead area of the rim.
 Check the rim locks, rubber rim strip or tape covering the spoke nipples for damage

 - Install one rim lock, lube one bead of the tire.
 Push down on the top of the tire and insert one side of the wheel and the rim lock into the bottom part of the tire.
 Begin levering the first bead on.